Mason Whipps

 Mason Ngirchechebangel Whipps is a Palauan politician.
 Whipps was elected to the Senate of Palau in the 2020 Palauan general election.

-Biography
+Early life and career

 Whipps has a bachelor's degree in business administration and economics from Walla Walla College in Walla Walla, Washington.
 He served as the speaker of the Airai State Legislature.
 He was a member of the Palau Financial Institutions Commission from 2002 to 2008.
 He is executive vice president of the family business the Ksau's Motors automotive dealership, a subsidiary of the Surangel and Sons Company under his father Surangel Whipps.

+Beyond his role at Surangel and Sons, Whipps has held leadership positions in other enterprises.
+He has served as President of Socio Micronesia Inc. since 2005, and as Chairman and Vice President of Eurasia Pacific Lines since 2010.
+He was a board member of the Palau Chamber of Commerce from 2009 to 2012.

+Whipps was re-elected for a third term in the 2024 Palauan general election, held on 5 November 2024, in which the Senate expanded from 13 to 15 seats following a congressional reapportionment.

+Personal life

+In April 2026, Whipps's father, Surangel Whipps Sr., died at the age of 86.
+He had founded Surangel and Sons Company, held the traditional chiefly title of Rekemesik of Ngatpang, and served as president of the Senate of Palau.